ArduPilot/ardupilot_wiki/dev/source/docs/submitting-patches-back-to-master.rst

   used to interactive rebase, but it is definitely worth learning.
 Refer to `online resources <http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html>`__ to understand how to use this tool.

+- The commits of the change should be squashed (see :ref:`git-interactive-rebase`) into one commit and then the "Tools/gittools/git-subsystems-split" script run to create a single commit for each library module affected.

 - Do not submit patches with commented-out code or code that is never reachable within ``#define`` s.